So you want to move to Belize… and you’re thinking of buying land in Belize.

-You’ll also incur stamp duty (a 5% charge on the declared value of the property after the first US$10,000 at the time of transfer of title), recording of registration fees, property taxes, and the real estate company expense.
-There are no capital gains taxes in Belize.
+You’ll also incur stamp duty (a 5% charge on the declared value of the property after the first US$10,000 at the time of transfer of title), recording registration fees, property taxes, and the real estate company expense.
+Belize imposes no capital gains tax.

-Property taxes are to be paid by the seller, while the other fees are usually to be paid by the purchaser.
-Most of the cost incurred by the purchaser apply to property lawyers’ fees, recordings, registration, and miscellaneous charges.
+Property taxes are paid by the seller, while the other fees are usually paid by the purchaser.
+Most of the cost incurred by the purchaser applies to property lawyer fees, recordings, registration, and miscellaneous charges.

 Title insurance is not necessary, but available.

-Unless you live in a high-end area of Belize City, San Pedro, or Placencia, taxes can be very low.
-Most of my friends who don’t live in a town pay less than US$15 per year for the property tax on their home.
-However, the services you receive for this tax are commensurate (i.e. none).
-Living in more built-up areas brings more services and more expense.
+Unless you live in a high-end area of Belize City, San Pedro, or Placencia, taxes can be quite low.
+Most of my friends who don’t live in a town pay less than US$15 per year in property tax.
+However, the services you receive for this tax are commensurate (i.e., none).
+Living in more built-up areas brings more services… and more expense.

-While it’s less common than in the past, land scams still exist in Belize and foolhardy investors can and will lose their investment if they don’t do their due diligence and find a reputable lawyer or lands consultant.
+While it’s less common than in the past, land scams still exist in Belize and foolhardy investors can and will lose their investment if they don’t do their due diligence and find a reputable lawyer or land consultant.